brothers-DAO/bro-lottery/README.md

 (N being the total number of tickets)

-After removing duplicates, the 3 firsts tickets are designed as the 1st, 2nd and 3rd prize.
+After removing duplicates, the 3 first tickets are designed as the 1st, 2nd and 3rd prize.
 This method prevents a single ticket for winning several prizes.

 Star Number = Blake2(Seed || "S") modulo 10